 - Sustainability.
 This often involves reductions in size and materials while still achieving design and performance requirements.

 Erickson will be exploring the impact of all these trends on package testing programs in the upcoming May 17 Webcast, “Packaging Integrity Fail?
 Think Inside the Box to Ace Your Next Transit Test!”
+[You can view this webcast now, on demand.]
 He’ll be joined by Kevin Zacharias, technical director, Oliver Healthcare Packaging.

 “Kevin and I will be 'looking inside the box' to observe the behavior of flexible and rigid packaging when subjected to the stresses of shock, vibration, and drop testing.
 We will discuss the dynamic forces at play and the potential effects of those forces on typical modes of failure – cracks, punctures, tears, and abrasion.
 The discussion will also review best practices for packaging design to mitigate risk and improve transportation testing outcomes,” Erickson says.

 Packaging failure is typically associated with a design that isn’t rigorous enough to handle the device it contains, Rosenblum says.
 “This is often due to poor package design, large or heavy devices, failure to secure the device within the packaging, and more,” she says.
 “Packaging helps as the cushion to shield the device from the outside elements.
 It absorbs the delivery drivers’ kicks and tosses.
 It protects from that steamy hot truck driving around Miami.
 The packaging is the guardian for sterile medical devices and it must perform to prevent injury and ingress to the device.”

 Erickson blames sterile barrier integrity failure to either “the dynamic forces of shock/vibration in transit or long-term degradation while on the shelf.”
 Such failures include: